rubyforgood/rubyforgood.org--old/faq.md

 Anyone who has attended in the past knows that we do some really fun stuff when we’re not working hard helping the nonprofits; hikes, meditation sessions, dance class, and more.
 We’ve volun-told Casey (begged) to teach dancing again this year and in reverting back to childhood, Aaron is planning on doing some fun adult coloring and we’ve heard that there may even be some fun Ruby for Good themed coloring books too!
 If you have an idea for something you’d like to do or lead, jump into the #evening-fun channel on slack!
 Don’t worry, we’ll still have plenty of time for karaoke, werewolf, and secret hitler! -->

-##### What does my registration go toward?
+##### What does my registration fee go toward?

-The event costs money to put on.
-We try to raise as much as possible through sponsorships and donations but so far this amount has been unable to cover the cost of venue, food, shirts, transportation, and other minutia.
-By charging a little, we're able to break even for the event.
+The majority of the fee goes toward event costs.
+We try to raise as much as possible through sponsorships and donations but that is not always enough  to cover the cost of operations, domain purchases, server costs, and swag.
+The registration fee enables us to break even for the event and more importantly, provides scholarship opportunities for those that would otherwise be unable to attend.

+The event is exclusively volunteer driven and fees are not used toward the compensation of anyone involved.

 ##### When do tickets go on sale?